ipatate/reactReduxExample/README.md

 # reactReduxExample

-Example of use redux with react
+##Example for use redux with react

+for see in browser, tap in terminal:

+npm install
+npm run dev